 - If you are absent from school in the morning, you may NOT go to work in the afternoon.
 YOUR JOB IS PART OF YOUR SCHOOL DAY.
 If you are at a medical, social service, or court appointment in the AM, you may go to work that day.
 However, you must bring a note from the agency where you were, to your attendance secretary, the next school day. - If you are ill, YOU must call your employer to inform him/her that you will not be reporting for work. - IMPORTANT: If your name is going to appear, for any reason, on your sending school absentee list, you must also report off to Mrs. Albarran @ 610-921-7301.
-Failure to report off will result in removal from WBL. - If school is closed for a holiday, in-service day, or a snow day, you DO go to work on those days, if you are scheduled. - If you are suspended out of school you may not work at your WBL job.
+Failure to report off may result in removal from WBL. - If school is closed for a holiday, in-service day, or a snow day, you DO go to work on those days, if you are scheduled.
+If you are not scheduled, you can work additional hours if your employer allows you to work.
+Labor Laws need to be followed. - If you are suspended out of school, you may not work at your WBL job.
 This includes jobs that are scheduled with after school hours. - REPETITIVE ABSENCES at school or work will result in your removal from Work Based Learning. - 3.
 All WBL students are required to report to the CTC every Monday.
 Any additional classroom time is at the discretion of your program area teacher.
 You are responsible for communicating this to your employer.
-On the first Monday of each month, immediately upon arrival, report directly to Student Services, where you will sign in with Mrs. Baller.
+On the first Monday of each month or the first day, you are at RMTC for the month, you must report to the Work Based Learning Office, where you will sign in with Mrs. Hughes.
 Co-op students will record hours and earnings, and then return to your program area for the remainder of the school day.
-Don't forget to bring your check stubs to record your hours and earnings!
+Do not forget to bring your check stubs to record your hours and earnings!
 Internship students will record hours.
-If you miss two Monday meetings, you will be removed from WBL. - Any violations of these rules will result in the following discipline action:
+If you miss two monthly meetings, you will be removed from WBL. - Any violations of these rules will result in the following discipline action:

-1ST violation - VERBAL WARNING 2nd violation - REMOVAL FROM WORK BASED LEARNING
+1st violation - VERBAL WARNING 2nd violation - REMOVAL FROM WORK BASED LEARNING

-- 4. When at work you are guided by and are responsible to your employer.
-Be sure to follow all of the Employers' rules and regulations because you will be terminated for the same reasons as any other employee. - 5.
+- 4. When at work, you are guided by and are responsible to your employer.
+Be sure to follow all of the Employers' rules and regulations because you will be terminated for the same reasons as any other employee.
+Upon your first week of work, obtain a contact number in case you need to call your supervisor. - 5.
 If your work experience is terminated for any reason, you must return to school the next day, and inform your CTC teacher and the Work Based Learning Coordinator. - 6.
 If you wish to terminate your employment, you must discuss this with your teacher and the Work Based Learning Coordinator, and leave the job properly by giving the employer a two-week notice and a letter of resignation. - 7.
 If you have any questions concerning the rules and guidelines of Work Based Learning, please contact the WBL coordinator at 610-921-7337.